 Jingisukan (Japanese pronunciation of Genghis Khan) was presumably brought to Japan during the Mongol invasion.
 Thinly cut slices of quality lamb is cooked with pig fat along with plenty of fresh vegetables and special sauce.
 It is a crowd-pleasing dish for Summer Beer Gardens, and warm wintry insides.
 Sapporo Beer Garden is one of the most popular Jingisukan restaurants in Sapporo.
 A tabehoudai (all you can eat) and nomihoudai (all you can drink) costs around 4000 JPY.
 Daruma in Susukino is another famous Jingisukan restaurant.
 Click for directions to Daruma.

 Photo Credit livedoor.blogimg.jp

 3.Soup Curry (スープカレ):

 Soup Curry should not be confused with the regular Japanese Curry.
 They are miles apart in their taste and texture.
-It is a healthy, spicy and soupy delight with meat, vegetables and a side of rice.
+Soup curry is a healthy, spicy and soupy delight with meat, vegetables and a side of rice.
 I like my soup curry with a glass of freshly churned lassi.
 To know more about its history and mystery click Soup Curry.
-Read my review of 7 Soup Curry restaurants in Sapporo to know where to get this soupy pleasure.
+Read my reviews of 7 Soup Curry restaurants in Sapporo to know where to get this soupy pleasure.

 Ramen is one of the most famous foods from Japan.
 It is a soupy noodle dish containing a meat or fish based broth.
 A variety of toppings such as Chashu (roasted) Pork, Nori (Seaweed), Egg, Kamaboko ( steamed fish cakes also known as Naruto), Menma (preserved bamboo shoots), Negi (green onions) and Corn (specially in Hokkaido) add further taste to the soup.